 - Plug a tablet to your TV: Tablets come at reasonable price, have a relatively low power consumption, and most of them can be plugged to an HDMI port on your TV.
 Controlling the tablet from your couch might become a problem though.
 Also, since I like to optimize power usage, I am not very happy with the tablet solution since the screen might be constantly ON and I don’t need that

-- Use your videogame console: The XBox 360, the PS3, and the Wii U all have fairly decent multimedia functionality.
-In particular the PS3, with its Blu-Ray support, Netflix and Amazon instant video, is an interesting approach.
+- Use your videogame console: The Xbox One, PS4, XBox 360, the PS3, and the Wii U all have fairly decent multimedia functionality.
+In particular the PS3 and PS4, with its Blu-Ray support, Netflix and Amazon instant video, are an interesting approach.
 The Wii U also seems to be headed towards being a multimedia device, and it’s definitely something we will discuss.
 Spoiler alert: I believe the Blu Ray format is dead, and video game consoles, just like computers, use more power than they’re worth if your goal is not to play high end video games.

-- Use a dedicated, cheap box or dongle that will connect to your TV and make it a smart TV: After using the “computer” solution for years, and the “PS3″ solution a bit lately, getting a dedicated dongle is the solution I came up with.
+- Use a dedicated, cheap box or dongle that will connect to your TV and make it a smart TV: After using the “computer” solution for years, and the “PS4” solution a bit lately, getting a dedicated dongle is the solution I came up with.
 There are *lots* of solutions in this area.
 People who want some brand name might want to go with the Apple TV (although it is extremely limited, and what you probably want is actually a jailbroken one, but these are quite expensive on eBay).
 There really is lots of choice, and it is difficult to make a good decision.
-I’ve personally been using The MK802 III these days and I really recommend it (see my review here), but let me state the obvious: what you need depends on your goals with the smart TV.
+I’ve personally been using The Cloudnet Go CR11/S (an Android Set top box) these days and I really recommend it (see my review here), but let me state the obvious: what you need depends on your goals with the smart TV.